CircleSD/active_manageable/README.md

 ## Destroy Method

 The `destroy` method has `id` and optional `options` keyword arguments.
 The `options` hash can contain an `:includes` key.
-The method retrieves a record; performs authorization for the current user, method and record using the configuration library; attempts to destroy the record and returns the destroy result.
+The method retrieves a record; performs authorization for the current user, method and record using the configuration library; invokes a block (if provided) and attempts to destroy the record within a transaction; and returns the destroy result.
 The record is accessible via the `object` attribute.

 ```ruby
 manager.destroy(id: 1)